andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-30-gelfands-algebra-chunk-4-fractions-urgh.md

 We jumped ahead a little in the book, missing out Problem 41.

-"Fractions $\frac{a}{b}$ and $\frac{c}{d}$ are called neighbour fractions if their difference $\frac{ad-bc}{bd}$ has numberator $±1$, that is $ad - bc = ±1$."
+> "Fractions $\frac{a}{b}$ and $\frac{c}{d}$ are called neighbour fractions if their difference $\frac{ad-bc}{bd}$ has numberator $±1$, that is $ad - bc = ±1$."

 Coming back to them now, I can begin to pick up on why Gelfand might have introduced them.
 They made little sense to me however when I came across them chronologically in the book.
 This time, bearing in mind some of the other techniques from [Oakley](https://www.goodreads.com/book/show/18693655-a-mind-for-numbers) (namely "read ahead", and "do some additional research") I read around these on wikipedia and came across the [Farey Sequence](https://en.wikipedia.org/wiki/Farey_sequence).
-It turns out they are super-interesting, and also have some beautiful physical manifestations (which is very satisfying to me).
+It turns out they are super-interesting, and also have some beautiful physical manifestations (which was very satisfying to me).

 With this in mind, can we start to tackle the three questions Gelfand has around this?
 I'm not so sure, because one [solutions-text available freely on the interwebs](https://www.scribd.com/document/243387607/Gelfand-Algebra-Solutions) states that these three are the hardest in the whole book, and that the author of that text, Adrian Durham thought there was no way a student could get to the proofs requested based on what they can reliably know at this point in their journey.